PretendoNetwork/account/SETUP.md

 ### Redis (optional)

 Redis can be used to cache files read from disk.
-If Redis is not configured, then an in-memory object store is used instead
+If Redis is not configured, then an in-memory object store is used instead.

 ### Email (optional)

 Events such as account creation, email verification, etc, support sending emails to users.
-To enable email sending, create an email address which is compatible with [Nodemailer](https://nodemailer.com/).
-Which email service you use does not matter, see the Nodemailer documentation for more details
+To enable email sending, you will need to use Amazon SES.
+Consult the Amazon SES documentation for more details.

 ### Amazon s3 server (optional)

 Certain endpoints expect URLs for static CDN assets, such as pre-rendered Mii images.
 An [Amazon s3](https://aws.amazon.com/s3/) or compatible server, such as [Spaces by DigitalOcean](https://www.digitalocean.com/products/spaces), [Cloudflare R2](https://www.cloudflare.com/products/r2/), or [Backblaze B2](https://www.backblaze.com/b2/docs/), can optionally be used to store and upload these assets.
 If an s3 server is not configured, CDN contents will be stored on disk and served from this server.
-See [Configuration](#configuration) for more details
+See [Configuration](#configuration) for more details.

 ### hCaptcha (optional)

 The Pretendo Network website uses this server as an API for querying user information.
 Certain endpoints are considered more secure than others, such as registration, and can optionally be protected using [hCaptcha](https://hcaptcha.com/).
-If hCaptcha is not configured, no endpoints on the public facing API will be protected
+If hCaptcha is not configured, no endpoints on the public facing API will be protected.

 ## Configuration